abaer123/Racing-Repository/Courses/Workshops/Project_Management/2_Plan_Portfolio_Releases.md

 6. Repeat for a second sub epic (**Test-CICD-Epic**)

-# Step 3: Assign the an issue to one of each Sub-Epic
+# Step 3: Assign the issue to one of each Sub-Epic

 1. Click into (**Test-Security-Epic**)